-Today, wake up at your convenient time, be served breakfast and then go for your morning boat canoeing safari on Lake Bunyonyi which takes approximately 2 hours of the exploring the lake and visiting different islands of the lake with a local canoe guide who is well experienced about the places and all the things around.
-Lake Bunyonyi is framed with 29 islands of different size across the water making it view the most magical.
-Each of the 29 islands on Lake Bunyonyi has its unique interesting story behind it which your local guide will narrate to you during the canoeing safari such as the Akampene island also known as the “punishment Island” which was used by the Biga community to punish girls who would get pregnant before official marriage by isolating them there to death as a way to teach a lesson to the rest not to do the same mistake.
-So, poor men who could not afford to pay bride price, would go on this island to get free wives from amongst those that could have been exiled to this island.
-In an Africa society, it a disgrace for a girl to get pregnant before her official marriage and this would cause the family to lose its community respect so, this made parents to be strict to their girl children as a way of protecting them.
+Today, wake up at your convenient time, be served breakfast and then go for your morning boat canoeing safari on Lake Bunyonyi, which takes approximately 2 hours of exploring the lake and visiting different islands in the lake with a local canoe guide who is well experienced with the places and all the things around.
+Lake Bunyonyi is framed by 29 islands of varying sizes across the water, making it one of the most magical views.
+Each of the 29 islands on Lake Bunyonyi has its own unique and interesting story behind it, which your local guide will narrate to you during the canoeing safari, such as the Akampene island, also known as the “punishment island,” which was used by the Biga community to punish girls who would get pregnant before official marriage by isolating them there to death as a way to teach a lesson to the rest not to make the same mistake.
+So, poor men who could not afford to pay the bride price would go to this island to get free wives from amongst those that could have been exiled to this island.
+In an African society, it was a disgrace for a girl to get pregnant before her official marriage, and this would cause the family to lose community respect.
+So, this made parents be strict with their girl children as a way of protecting them.
 After canoeing on Lake Bunyonyi, return to the lodge to check out, and then start your return journey back to Entebbe international airport to prepare for your return flight.
-On your way back to Entebbe international airport, you will have a stopover at Igongo cultural museum to visit the museum which is a cultural heritage of south-western Uganda that will take you centuries back into Uganda’s culture and life style of the western people and later proceed with your journey to Uganda Equator line located in Kayabwe which is believed to be separating the planet into two parts; the Northern and Southern hemisphere.
+On your way back to Entebbe international airport, you will have a stopover at Igongo cultural museum to visit the museum, which is a cultural heritage of south-western Uganda that will take you centuries back into Uganda’s culture and lifestyle of the western people, and later proceed with your journey to the Uganda Equator line, located in Kayabwe, which is believed to be separating the planet into two parts; the Northern and Southern hemisphere.

-While at the equator landmark, you will see the water experiment which is done to show how forces move differently on each side of the planet and to prove the difference between the two hemispheres for example water drains from the funnel in a clockwise motion on the northern hemisphere whereas it drains down in an anti-clockwise motion on the southern hemisphere.
-Here, the sun rises and sets rapidly and the temperatures and weather is largely constant all year through.
-While at the Equator landmark, take some memorial photos with one foot in the southern hemisphere and another one in the northern hemisphere which will give you an opportunity to take a photo while standing in both sides of the world at the same time.
-It is also said that while standing at the equator line, your body weight is reduced by about 3kgs so, you will have a chance to prove this statement right or false.
-After the water experiment, have lunch, visit the craft shops which sells souvenirs that are made locally and fully in Uganda art style.
-Later proceed with your tour straight to Entebbe international airport to prepare for your return flight and this will be the end of your 7- Days Uganda wildlife and primate experience safari.
+While at the equator landmark, you will see the water experiment, which is done to show how forces move differently on each side of the planet and to prove the difference between the two hemispheres.
+For example, water drains from the funnel in a clockwise motion on the northern hemisphere, whereas it drains down in an anti-clockwise motion on the southern hemisphere.
+Here, the sun rises and sets rapidly, and the temperatures and weather are largely constant all year through.
+While at the Equator landmark, take some memorial photos with one foot in the southern hemisphere and another one in the northern hemisphere, which will give you an opportunity to take a photo while standing on both sides of the world at the same time.
+It is also said that while standing at the equator line, your body weight is reduced by about 3 kg, so you will have a chance to prove this statement right or false.
+After the water experiment, have lunch, visit the craft shops which sell souvenirs that are made locally and fully in Uganda art style.
+Later, proceed with your tour straight to Entebbe international airport to prepare for your return flight.
+This will be the end of your 7-day Uganda wildlife and primate experience safari.

 The package price includes;